 Student attorneys in the Cumberland Legal Aid Clinic at the University of Maine School of Law recently won two significant cases on the “prisoner mailbox rule,” which involved whether prisoners could be penalized for the prison’s delayed delivery of time-sensitive paperwork to the Court.

-On July 24, the Maine Supreme Court decided in the Martin case that under our constitution, the fundamental fairness required by the open courts provision, and the due process clauses of the Maine Constitution, all individuals are guaranteed, without partiality, to be able to pursue in Court an effective remedy designed to protect their basic and fundamental rights.
-For this guarantee to be meaningful, in a situation such as Mr. Martin’s and Mr. Salley’s (his case was decided the same way a week later), any unrepresented prisoner whose petition is delivered to the Department of Corrections at least three days before the last day on which the petition may be filed shall be deemed to have filed in a timely manner with the court, even if the paperwork does not arrive at the court until after the deadline has expired.
+On July 24, the Maine Supreme Judicial Court decided in the Martin case that under our constitution, the fundamental fairness required by the open courts provision, and the due process clauses of the Maine Constitution, all individuals are guaranteed, without partiality, to be able to pursue in Court an effective remedy designed to protect their basic and fundamental rights.
+For this guarantee to be meaningful, in a situation such as Mr. Martin’s and Mr. Salley’s (his case was decided the same way a week later), any unrepresented prisoner whose petition is delivered to the Department of Corrections at least three days before the last day on which the petition may be filed shall be deemed to have filed in a timely manner with the Court, even if the paperwork does not arrive at the Court until after the deadline has expired.
 Both Ms. Youngblood’s and Mr. Walker’s arguments were incorporated into the Martin decision.

 “This is a significant ruling,” said Jim Burke, Clinical Professor at the Cumberland Legal Aid Clinic.
 “Getting mail in and out of prison has always taken a lot of time, and that time is not predictable.
 Late delivery of prisoner mail has been a common problem, and now it will not stand in the way of a prisoner getting access to the Court.”